hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 * `auto_upgrade_minor_version` - Indicates whether the extension should use a newer minor version if one is available at deployment time.
 Once deployed, however, the extension will not upgrade minor versions unless redeployed, even with this property set to true.

-* `settings` - JSON formatted public settings for the extension.
+* `settings_json` - JSON formatted public settings for the extension.

 * `protected_settings` - The extension can contain either `protected_settings` or `provision_after_extensions` or no protected settings at all.